 Work with data

-Good data management enables project members to find the right version of the project data when they need it, without unnecessary work and or risk of data loss or errors.
+Good data management helps project members to find the right version of the project data when they need it, without unnecessary work and or risk of data loss or errors.

-What happens to the project’s research data when they have been collected, processed and analysed?
-Here we describe what you need to do in order to enable other researchers to reuse data from your project for new research.
-You can also read more about licenses, PID, the FAIR data principles, and what open access to data really means.
+What happens to the research data when they have been collected, processed and analysed?
+Here we describe what you need to do to make the data from your project reusable for new research.
+You can also learn more about licenses, PID, the FAIR data principles, and what open access to data really means.

-It is getting increasingly common to require data management plans for research projects.
+It is getting increasingly common with requirements for data management plans for research projects.
 Here we describe what a data management plan, or DMP, is and what information it may contain.
 You can also read and download the SND DMP Checklist.